ejulliard/wordpress-extraction-tool/README.md

 ## How it Works?

 To facilitate the integration process into your new framework, our tool generates basic files: JSON for data and Markdown for content.
+Plus, it's RankMath friendly!

 ### Why JSON?